-What TV Show Should I Watch to Forget the News (for a Little While Anyways)?
+What TV Show Should I Watch to Turnoff the News (for a Little While?)

 If You’re Stressed about Politics or the Holidays, Why Not Try A TV Show?